engthiago/Onbox.TypeSharp/README.md

 ## Commmandline options
 ``` -s or --source ``` **Required** <br/>
 The full path name of the folder to be converted and/or to be watched.
 Sub diretories will also be considered.
 This path is not case sensitive.
+Relative paths work.

 ``` -f or --file-filter ``` **Required** <br/>
 Filters the assemblies (just pure assembly names not full name) to be converted.
 This filter is not case sensitive.